RistoSd/Easy-Invest-Bank/README.md

 EasyInvestBank
-EasyInvestBank is a django based project that has a news page, crypto price list and user registrations login system with transaction system between users with automatic currency transfer.
+EasyInvestBank is a django based project that has a news page, crypto price list and user registration/login with transaction system between users that includes automatic currency transfer.

 demo image